 Call The Law Offices of Emil Fleysher, P.A.

-Are you ready to get the facts on filing for Chapter 7 bankruptcy?
+So, are you ready to get the facts on filing for Ch.
+7 bankruptcy?
 If so, contact us now to speak with an experienced bankruptcy attorney from The Law Offices of Emil Fleysher, P.A.
 Call us today at 888-886-0020 to schedule a consultation.